Crutovel/SoftServe-TeamProject/doc/groups.md

 <a name="current-user-location-groups"></a>
 ## Show the groups, that belong to the location of the currently authenticated user

+Authorized teacher, coordinator or admin can get the groups, that belong to the his location

 <a name="current-user-location-groups-url"></a>
 ### URL :
 /groups/mylocation